ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #495fcb'> Note:** *React* extends *html* `button` with an `as` prop, which allows to easily turn a button into an html `link`, or directly to a React `Link` (which is an `anchor` element), by overriding the underlying HTML tag of the `Button.jsx` component, and handle external links.
 We of course specify the link with the `to` props.

 **<span style='color: #a3842c'>Link:** [https://whereisthemouse.com/how-to-use-button-as-link-in-react]

+Shifting from grid template with 4 columns to 5 columns, and how to center *today's activity* and *stay duration* components (shifting to 10 columns grid)

+- **<span style='color: #a3842c'>CSS nth child:** [https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child]
+- **<span style='color: #a3842c'>Take half width in 3 columns CSS grid layout:** [https://stackoverflow.com/questions/63222551/take-half-width-in-3-columns-css-grid-layout]

+### Error Boundaries

+So all these times where we get a white screen in development when the app stops working, our users would also only get that white screen in production.
+And so that's just completely unacceptable, because then the user has no idea what to do.

+So **error boundaries** are like try-catch but for React rendering, which basically allows us to react to JavaScript errors in our render code, so in React render logic.

+**<span style='color: #a3842c'>react-error-boundary:** [https://www.npmjs.com/package/react-error-boundary]

+**<span style='color: #875c5c'>IMPORTANT:** these error boundaries really only catch errors while React is rendering.

+So bugs that occur in some event handlers, or in an effect or in some asynchronous code will not be caught by the error boundary.
+But for those, we many times have some other mechanisms, like for example, those errors that are usually returned from `useQuery()`.
 <!---
 [comment]: it works with text, you can rename it how you want